 8. Assessment Details and Arrangements

 The assessment details and arrangements explain the assessment strategies to be employed.
-For more information, refer to the Training and Assessment Policy and Procedures.
+For further information on protocols and policies on assessments and re-assessments, please refer to the MITP13 Assessment and Reassessment Policy and Procedure.